How To Detect Ransomware?

-- Another mechanism combines both the Locker and Crypto ransomware- blocking the victim from using their computer while their data is being encrypted.
+Another mechanism combines both the Locker and Crypto ransomware- blocking the victim from utilizing their computer whereas their information is being encrypted.

 Between these two types of ransomware, Crypto ransomware is the most destructive one since it uses strong encryption algorithms.
 It is often impossible to decrypt (restore) the Crypto ransomware-infected computer and files without paying the ransom.

 Unlike the Crypto ransomware, computers infected with the Locker ransomware attacks detect can be restored with some technical know-how.
 Due to this, cybercriminals are using Crypto ransomware instead of Locker ransomware attacks detect.